cmediratta/project-euler/README.md

 # Project Euler Solutions

 My solutions for Project Euler, a group of CS and mathematics problems outlined on https://projecteuler.net/.
 I am using these to learn how to write clean and readable python code.
+All of these solutions will be as general purpose and incorporating as possible, adding methods that solve for more general purpose applications of these problems.

 ## Format